veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

 The easiest way to use the VEEPIO functionality is to use a `VPKPreview` in your UI.
 - `VPKPreview` is a drop-in replacement for a `UIImageView`.
 - It is initialised with a `VPKImage` - which is a `UIImage` subclass with added `VeepID` property.
-- It provides an animated VEEP icon to indicate that an image is interactve.
+- It provides an animated VEEP icon to indicate that an image is interactive.

     //objective-C
      self.vpkPreview = [[VPKPreview alloc] init];